 It was a trip down memory lane, being back in Wiltshire again.
 We spent most of our childhoods just a few miles east, in the Woodford Valley.
 Those hills, the Salisbury plain, the river Avon.
 It felt different, as of course it would - smaller and yet somehow more connected than I remember as a child.
 Then it was untouched, thoroughly rural, it seemed such a long way from London.
 I remember our closest neighbour, an old man named Fred with a thick Wiltshire accent, who lived in the same tenanted flint-stone cottage until he died.
 Going back made me realise, in a way, how very fast places, the shape of our own lives, change and move on and evolve.
 I thought about taking a detour on the way home and standing on the river bank looking back at our house, the thatched house our father built with his own hands, the garden where we first learned the names of flowers, our mother’s studio, the one constant place we considered home for the first decade of our lives.
 But then I thought - how would I feel if it was all unrecognisable now?
 If there were electric gates or a Little Waitrose in place of Fred’s ramshackle house?
 What if I couldn’t find the enchanted, still, faraway place that we inhabited all those years ago?
 I remembered Mum driving us to school on summer days in the rickety Citroen 2CV with the top down - how long that winding 20-minute journey seemed everyday.
 But our fast modern wheels had already sped us toward London by then, and, in any case, perhaps sleeping dogs should be let lie.

-Working from home this past year, while, sure, I'll have many fond memories of my flat drowning under flowers in the lead up to weddings; flowers in the bathtub, the kitchen sink, the hall, vessels choking the storeroom, vases on bookshelves, urns piled high in the garden shed; I somehow don’t think I shall miss it, not the incessant need to hoover anyway, or the petals in my sock drawer and so forth.
-I am sure there will always be a certain amount of crossover, one thing Jess and I agree we don’t want is for the studio to feel too much like a ‘workspace’, per se - and this is the fun part, because having spent most of our adult lives existing in various office environments that other people had planned and executed and lit (most often in the least inspiring way), we are finally able to design our own.
+Working from home this past year, while I have many fond memories of my flat drowning under flowers in the lead up to weddings (flowers in the bathtub, the kitchen sink, the hall, vessels choking the storeroom, vases on bookshelves, urns piled high in the garden shed), I somehow don’t think I shall miss it, not the incessant need to hoover, nor the petals in my sock drawer.
+I am sure there will always be a certain amount of crossover - what we don’t want is for the studio to feel too much like a ‘workspace’, per se - and this is the fun part, because having spent most of our adult lives existing in various office environments that other people had planned and executed and lit (most often in the least inspiring way), we are finally able to design our own.
 Essentially we have to incorporate many elements into one rectangle - some kind of reception area, an office, a kitchen, a bathroom, a workshop for conditioning and arranging flowers, a studio for photography - but now we can come up with our own way to combine them.
 And give equal weight and importance to the aspects of life that we, and I expect our clients, care about too - the priority, of course, being flowers, but also food, so somewhere to cook, somewhere to garden, to soak up the sun.
 A comfy old armchair to curl up in.
 Music is essential.
 In many ways I think of the project as a large 3D jigsaw puzzle.
-Now we have to get the pieces to align.
+Now we just have to get the pieces to align.